 There at hundreds of web hosting companies on the Internet.
 There is no such thing as an “overall best” – only the best for you & your situation.
 Since you are reading this guide, I’ll make a few assumptions (ie, performance needs, budget parameters, etc).
 If you want to take a quiz – you can do that here.

 Otherwise, here’s the 3 companies that I usually end up recommending to DIYers.
 You can also read my full hosting reviews, including ones for HostGator, InMotion & Web Hosting Hub if you’re interested.

 - HostGator – Very affordable all-around plans, especially if you plan on installing many small WordPress websites.
 Good customer service & performance.
 I use them for my smaller, personal sites.
 See their plans w/ 45% off discount here.

 - Web Hosting Hub – Independently-owned with beginner-focused customer service.
 Very well-priced plans with deep long-term discounts and good performance.
 See their plans w/ current discount here.

 - InMotion Hosting – Independently-owned with great customer service & 90 day money back guarantee.
 Well-priced plans (with some caps) that have great performance, and can grow as your site grows.
 This site actually uses a hosting plan with them.
 I’ll also use their site for screenshots.
-See their plans w/ current discount here.
+See their plans w/ 53% off discount here.